 - Accredited by the National Association of Schools of Art and Design, Commission on Accreditation (since 2008)

-- Accredited by the National League for Nursing Accrediting Commission (since 1969)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1969)

 - Compare all associate's degree in nursing (ADN) programs in Ohio